ansible-community/awesome-ansible/README.md

 - [ansible-runner](https://github.com/ansible/ansible-runner) - A tool and python library that helps when interfacing with Ansible directly or as part of another system whether that be through a container image interface, as a standalone tool, or as a Python module that can be imported.
 - [ansible-builder](https://ansible-builder.readthedocs.io/en/latest/) - Using Ansible content that depends on non-default dependencies can be tricky.
 Packages must be installed on each node, play nicely with other software installed on the host system, and be kept in sync.
 - [ansible-toolset](https://github.com/ansible-community/toolset) - Ansible Toolset combines all ansible development tools in a single container: ansible, ansible-lint and molecule.
+- [StackStorm](https://github.com/stackstorm/st2) - StackStorm is a platform for integration and automation across services and tools.
+It ties together your existing infrastructure and application environment so you can more easily automate that environment -- with a particular focus on taking actions in response to events.

 ## Blog posts and opinions